shubhamsaxena1810/FaceMaskDetection/README.md

 Basic Data Augmentation techniques like rotation, zoom, height shift, width shift, shear range and horizontal flip were used.
 **The Training Accuracy touches 99%**

-Graph plot for Trainging And Validation loss and accuracy
+Graph plot for Training And Validation loss and accuracy
 ![plot](https://user-images.githubusercontent.com/61288929/115892549-e16b4f80-a474-11eb-9e58-bcf18680de6b.png)

 Thank you..